Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 - Microsoft Corporation, 2023.
 Web Viewer.
 [Online] Available at: <https://appsource.microsoft.com/en-us/product/office/WA104295828?tab=Reviews&exp=ubp8#> (Accessed on 2023-04-25)
 - Muir-Herzig, R. G., 2004.
 Technology and its impact in the classroom.
 Computers \& Education, 42(2), pp. 111--131.
 - Napoles, J., 2007.
 The effect of duration of teacher talk on the attitude, attentiveness, and performance achievement of high school choral students.
 Research Perspectives in Music Education, 11(1), pp.22-29.
+- Osín, L., 1998.
+Computers in education in developing countries: Why and how?.
+Education and Technology Team, Human Development Network, World Bank.
 - Raja, R. and Nagasubramani, P.C., 2018.
 Impact of modern technology in education.
 Journal of Applied and Advanced Research, 3(1), pp.33-35.
 - Ratheeswari, K., 2018.
 Information communication technology in education.
 Journal of Applied and Advanced research, 3(1), pp.45-47.
 - Wallace, I., 2014.
 Talk-less teaching: practice, participation and progress.
 Crown House Publishing.